scherepi/Playgrate/README.md

 NPM is necessary for building the SvelteKit side of things, Python is the actual server.
 Then, <i style="color:lightblue">clone this repo.</i>
 ### Step 1: Get your API keys
 You'll need to go to the <a href="https://developer.spotify.com/dashboard">Spotify developer dashboard</a> and generate some keys for the API.
 Log into your Spotify account and go through the process for creating a new app. <i style="color:lightblue">Name it whatever you want.</i> Then, click on your new app in the dashboard.
-Make a new file in the project's root directory called .env, and copy your app's Client ID and Client Secret in the following format:
+Make a new file in the project's root directory called `.env`, and copy your app's Client ID and Client Secret in the following format:

 ``````
 CLIENT_ID="your-client-id-here"